xorangekiller/gptgen/readme.txt

   newer Windows systems with UAC enabled, you may need to run gptgen from an elevated command prompt.
 On Linux, "sudo" probably suffices.
 * Gptgen is completely untested on Linux, though necessary code is in- cluded to support the platform.
-To compile on linux, comment out the "#define WE_ARE_WINDOWS 1" line, and compile gptgen.cpp with g++, no makefile is provided at this point (though later versions will likely include one).
+To compile on Linux, comment out the "#define WE_ARE_WINDOWS 1" line, and compile gptgen.cpp with g++, no makefile is provided at this point (though later versions will likely include one).
 Windows users can use Dev-C++ to compile.
+* Endianness is not auto-detected, you need to uncomment the line "#define WE_ARE_BIG_ENDIAN 1" in gptgen.cpp to compile on big-endian platforms.
+Big-endian support is also completely untested.
 * Gptgen doesn't yet support drives with a block size other than 512 bytes.
 This may change in the future.
 All calculations below assume a block size of 512 bytes.